 97 Huanghe Lu (near Fengyang Lu)

-When we think about Shanghai, this is one of the first restaurants we start to drool over!
+In 2015 we notice that they really upgraded the interior.
+It was pretty plain before, now it looks decent.
+(Unlike the unchanged Jia Jia across the street) When we think about Shanghai, this is one of the first restaurants we start to drool over!
 They are that great.
-This Yang’s Fry Dumpling location is a great place to visit, because across the street is one of the best Shanghai steamed dumpling or Xiao long bao restaurants; Jia Jia Tang Bao, so do not eat too much at any one place.
+This Yang’s Dumpling location is a great place to visit, because across the street is one of the best Shanghai steamed dumpling or Xiao long bao restaurants; Jia Jia Tang Bao, so do not eat too much at any one place.
 Yang’s is one of those MUST visit hole in the wall places.

 Signature Dishes – Fried dumplings!